-Kendall Mountain is tiny ski hill located in the old mining town of Silverton.
-The runs are geared towards beginners and families.
+Kendall Mountain is a tiny ski hill located in the old mining town of Silverton.
+The ski runs are geared towards beginners and families.

-Other activities in Silverton include country country skiing, an ice skating rink, snowshoeing trails, and a sledding hills.
+Basic ski and snowboard rentals are offered, while more specialized alpine touring ski and snowboard rentals are offered at San Juan Expeditions’ storefront, located at 1303 Greene Street.
+Lessons are also available.
+Other activities in Silverton include cross country skiing, ice skating rink, snowshoeing trails, and sledding hills.
 Rental equipment is available for all these activities.

 - Base Elevation: 9,300 ft (2,800 m)